 Section 1 No noxious or offensive activity shall be permitted to be carried out on any of the lots at any time, nor shall anything be done thereon which becomes or may become an annoyance or nuisance to the neighborhood.

 No signs, including those for the sale of any lots or homes on said lots shall be placed on any lot except as approved by the Board and in accordance with existing Board-issued policy.
 In addition to “For Sale” signs, political signs and those advertising a commercial business are specifically banned.
-House number signs, no larger than 24” in width and 18” in height, whether on the house or in the yard, are not included in this restriction.
-Signs for estate sales may be displayed for no more than three days.

 Section 3 No oil or mining operation shall be permitted upon any lot.